austintboyd/austintboyd.github.io/_pages/previousexperience.md

 -	Secured a 10 month contract with Motorola Solutions to assist with data analysis and visualizations of their contracts in the federal government.
     -	Approximately 6 hours per week. (course credit)

+## Media Editing Consultant (August 2019 - November 2019)
+*Suburban Virginia Republican Coalition* \| Alexandria, Virginia
+-	Created 60 second video excerpts from the organizations “Think Suburbia” podcasts to be used in social media marketing and advertising
+    -	Approximately 3 hours per week. (paid)

 ## Graduate Research Assistant (August 2018 - Present)
 *University of Tennessee* \| Knoxville, Tennessee and Remote
 -	Performed literature review and synthesized material to co-author journal article manuscript on reformatting data for social network analysis